forgedway/it-notes/languages/shell/tips-and-tricks.md

+# MANIFEST
+- The note consists of SOME tips and tricks that I reckon as important.

 ## SUBPROCESSES HANDLING
 To kill all subprocesses we should kill the group pid.
 This is the portable way to do so.
 ```sh
 handle_exit() {
   trap '' INT TERM